HireDale/daleydose/prescription-finalize.md

 layout: default
 ---

-# **FINALIZE AND SEND OUT A PRESCRIPTION**
+# **FINALIZE A PRESCRIPTION**
 ---

-To finalize and send out a prescription, follow these steps:

-1. Select the medication you want to add an alternative for, then select the **+ Alt** button on the left toolbar.
-   - *(Optional)*
-   - When you select this button, the application displays the **Add Alternative** window.
-   - You can add an alternative option for the pharmacy in case the prescribed medication is not available.
+After adding medications and notes to the prescription, select the Finalize button to lock the prescription entries in place and prepare the prescription for printing or online sending.

+The application disables the Finalize button when there are errors in the current prescription.
+To finalize a prescription, the entries within the prescription must first have zero errors.
+The application highlights fields with errors in red.
+You can also see an error message indicating the nature of the error on the same line as its source.

+## **ADD MEDICAL SIGNATURE**
+---
-2. Select the **+ MD Sig** button to add your saved digital information at the bottom of the prescription.
+Select the **+ MD Sig** button to add your saved digital information at the bottom of the prescription.

-   **NOTES**
    - The signature includes the prescriber’s full name, medical license number, contact information, and known office address.
    - This is a required field for finalization.
    - You must have a medical signature template saved in the **Profile** window to use this functionality.

+## **PRINT COPY**
+---

+## **SEND ONLINE**
+---

-3. Finalize the prescription.
+Finalize the prescription.
    - Select **Send** to send the current prescription’s information to the Daley Database.
    - The application sends the prescription to the patient via a secure, one-time-use QR code.
 The patient can use this QR code to fill the prescription at a partner pharmacy.
    - Select **Print** to use a local printer connected to your device and create a hard copy of the patient’s prescription.